A trial of radiotherapy and targeted treatment for non small cell lung cancer (CONCORDE)

 • don’t have any breathlessness when walking on level ground but you might have some, for example when hurrying up a slight hill

-• are willing to use reliable contraception during the trial and for 4 months after you finish treatment for women and 3 months after you finish treatment for men
+• are willing to use reliable contraception during the trial and for a period after if there is any chance you or your partner could become pregnant

 • are at least 18 years old